teraspora/fractagons/README.md

   * P     "Polarise" z, i.e. treat [x y] as [r theta], meaning  x+iy -> x cos y + ix sin y.
   * $     "Polarise" the value of the variation function each time it's applied.
   * f     Apply the ballfold function.
 Tweak it with a and b parameters.   [:deprecated]
   * !
-Reapply the variation fn after (polygon-h).
+Reapply the variation fn after (polygon-j).
 This will probably result in an asymmetrical image.
   * .
 Take the square root of the value of the pre-transform fn.
   * /     Square the value of the pre-transform fn.
   * \'     Take the square roots of real and imaginary components of the value of the pre-transform fn.